8 things you (absolutely) need to know before opening a restaurant (true story!)

 Restaurant Management

-8 things to know before opening a restaurant (from experience!)
+8 things you (absolutely) need to know before opening a restaurant (true story!)

 As you can imagine, opening a restaurant is no piece of cake.
 At Malou, we've been working with restaurateurs for over 10 years to help them become more visible and successful.